DaudAhmad0303/programming-sayings/README.md

   > Copy and Paste was programmed by programmers for programmers actually. xD
 - Saying about ***Debuggers***:
   > Debuggers don't remove bugs.
 They only show them in slow motion.
+- A Joke about making comment:
+  > A Journalist asked a Programmer:-
+  >
+  > What makes code bad?
+  >
+  > No Comment

 --------------